-Pre-award costs are those incurred by a Subrecipient prior to the start date of the CDBG-MIT grant award contract, known as the Subrecipient Agreement.
-These costs may be deemed, in the sole discretion of SCOR DRD, as necessary to comply with the proposed delivery schedule or period of performance and may be considered allowable only to the extent that they would have been allowable if incurred after the start date of the CDBG-MIT Subrecipient Agreement (24 CFR 570.489(b)).
+Pre-award costs are those incurred by a Subrecipient prior to the start date of the ASIP grant award contract, known as the Subrecipient Agreement.
+These costs are generally deemed to be ineligible for ASIP funds.

+In extenuating circumstances, SCOR, via the Mitigation Special Case Panel (MSCP), may deem certain pre-award expenditures as necessary to comply with the proposed delivery schedule or period of performance and may be considered allowable only to the extent that they would have been allowable if incurred after the start date of the ASIP Subrecipient Agreement.

-The SCOR DRD may allow a Subrecipient to incur costs for CDBG-MIT activities before the CDBG-MIT Subrecipient Agreement start date and to charge these pre-agreement costs to the grant only if those costs incurred reflect the following:
+The SCOR may allow a Subrecipient to incur costs for ASIP activities before the ASIP Subrecipient Agreement start date and to charge these pre-agreement costs to the grant only if those costs incurred reflect the following:

-- The activities for which the funds were used are eligible costs - The activities for which the funds were used meet a National Objectives of the program - The activities for which the funds were used are authorized under applicable state and/or federal law; and - Funds were utilized for procurement for grant expenditures specific to the CDBG-MIT funding and as supported by adequate documentation
+- The activities for which the funds were used are eligible costs - The activities for which the funds were used are authorized under applicable state and/or federal law; and - Funds were utilized for procurement for grant expenditures specific to the ASIP funding in accordance with all applicable federal and state procurement regulations, and as supported by adequate documentation.